CtrlK

 Completeness

-It explicitly answers both what ("Combine vector and keyword search for improved retrieval") and when ("Use when implementing RAG systems, building search engines, or when neither approach alone provides sufficient recall"), matching the explicit-trigger anchor.
+It explicitly answers what ("Combine vector and keyword search for improved retrieval") and when ("Use when implementing RAG systems, building search engines, or when neither approach alone provides sufficient recall") with concrete trigger phrases, matching the score-5 anchor exactly.

 Trigger Term Quality